 You don’t need to limit yourself to things you can do in Kefalonia.
 You can always take a boat ride to the Ithaca Island where you can immerse yourself in the epitome of natural beauty and sightseeing attractions.

 Zakynthos is also another island dominated by, both, shorelines and tourism.
 There is wilderness, traditional villages, and beautiful golden sands lapped by exotic waters.
+It is also a snorkelers paradise.
+If you are a fan of the underwater world check out the best snorkels for your next diving trip.

 Best Places to stay in Kefalonia